- 1 The Top Eye Glass Stores Compared

 #2 Warby Parker – Best for Affordable Style

 The best place for affordable style.
 Possibly the best-known name in online glasses shopping, and with good reason.
-If you already have a sense of what styles fit your face, but you’re budget sensitive and still want style, an easy ordering process, and you don’t mind seeing only one brand’s selection, then Warby Parker is a great place to shop.
+If you already have a sense of what styles fit your face, but you’re budget sensitive and still want style and the best deals, an easy ordering process, and you don’t mind seeing only one brand’s selection, then Warby Parker is a great place to shop.

 - Stylish glasses, affordable pricing